In this 2-minute read:

 If your local SBA-approved lender is no longer accepting applications, you can apply for free via Womply

-Many larger banks may have stopped accepting PPP loan applications due to the new rules establishing a maximum amount of capital per PPP lender or for other reasons, but you can still apply elsewhere.
-We recommend you start your free PPP application here.
+Many larger banks stopped accepting PPP loan applications due to the new rules establishing a maximum amount of capital per PPP lender or for other reasons, but you can still apply elsewhere if the program is open.

 100% PPP loan forgiveness is now easier to achieve